sid-betalol/GPT2-optimization-task/README.md

 # GPT-2 Training Script Development

-This task has been done as a part of application to SuperAGI for AI roles.
+This task has been done as a part of application for AI roles at SuperAGI.
 ## Introduction

 A training script for the GPT-2 model.
 This endeavor has been an enlightening journey, providing deep insights into the complexities of language model training.